 Many games are for adults and may contain themes, language and images that are inappropriate for your child.
 It is important that you make sure the games they are playing are suitable for them.

 All video games sold in the UK must have age ratings clearly marked on the front and back of their boxes.
 The age ratings are chosen using the Pan-European Games Information (PEGI) system.
-PEGI classifications and labels are mandatory for products unsuitable for children under 12 and it is a requirement to ensure PEGI 12, 16 and 18-rated products are only sold to those of the appropriate age.
+PEGI classifications and labels are required on products unsuitable for children under 12 and it is a requirement to make sure PEGI 12, 16 and 18-rated products are only sold to those of the right age.

-Until 30 July 2012 age ratings were chosen by the British Board of Film Classification (BBFC), and the PEGI system was used for games that were exempt from classification.
+Until 30 July 2012 age ratings were chosen by the British Board of Film Classification (BBFC), and the PEGI system was used for games that did not require classification.

 - A guide to the age ratings and icons (ask about games website)